Top two FIFA officials hire lawyers as Swiss probe bank transactions

 “We are faced with a complex investigation with many international implications,” Lauber said in his first public comments since his office obtained the computer data last month.

-“The world of soccer needs to be patient.
+“The world of football needs to be patient.
 By its nature, this investigation will take more than the legendary 90 minutes,” he said, referring to the length of a soccer match.

 U.S. prosecutors believe that Valcke was involved in $10 million in FIFA bank transactions that are a key part of the investigation, a source said in early June.
 He also has not been accused of wrongdoing.